aitjcize/cppman/README.md

 ## Features
 * Syntax highlighting support for sections and example source code.
 * Usage/Interface simliar to the 'man' command
+* Hyperlink between manpages
+ - Press `Ctrl-]` when cursor is on keyword to go forward and `Ctrl-T` to go backward.
+ - You can also double-click on keyword to go forward.
 * Frequently update to support [cplusplus.com](http://cplusplus.com/)

 ## Installation